“Everyone put your chickens away!”

 The Learning Environment

-When you step from the school hallway into the agriculture classroom, at first you won’t see anything too out of the ordinary (with the exception of a mega-trophy won by a trio of female students at a Catch-A-Pig event.
-But pig-catching trophies aside…).
-The classroom’s crown jewels lie in the adjoining rooms.
+When you step from the school hallway into the agriculture classroom, at first you won’t see anything too out of the ordinary (with the exception of a mega-trophy won by a trio of female students at a Catch-A-Pig event).
+But the classroom’s crown jewels lie in the adjoining rooms.

 On one side is a garage-like space filled with animals.
 Four stalls house egg-laying hens and fluffy, yellow chicks.
 There’s a fish tank where tilapia swim.
 The rest of the room is lined with small animal cages, which are home to rats, rabbits, a turtle, an iguana, and chinchillas.
 The students let me hold a super-soft chinchilla and told me that the reason they’re so soft is because of their fur density—while humans grow one hair from each follicle, chinchillas grow 50!

 The door on the other side of the classroom leads to a greenhouse.
 Despite the cold, snow-covered Wisconsin day, life in the greenhouse is abundant, from sweet corn to coffee plants to avocado trees.
-Outside, there are a few tapped maple trees and a pot of sap boiling.
+Outside, there are a few tapped maple trees and a pot of boiling sap.

 Talking to the students, it’s very clear that they enjoy and find value in their school’s agriculture program.
 When I asked them separately what they would tell someone who was considering taking an ag class, they all gave me the same, quick response: “Do it!”